Sponsor a Capstone Project

 All project concepts should have a clear purpose with a recognized value to industry or society with specific functional objectives, yet provide significant design challenges that allow students to explore various design solutions and make design choices based on sound engineering reasoning.
-At the same time, projects must have a level of complexity that is compatible with a six-person team of CS seniors working on average 6 to 7 hours each for 13 weeks in the fall and 12-14 hours each for 15 weeks in the spring.
+At the same time, projects must have a level of complexity that is compatible with a six-person team of CS seniors or master's students working on average 6 to 7 hours each for 13 weeks in the fall and 12-14 hours each for 15 weeks in the spring.

 Within the framework of the course, all projects are conducted on a best-effort basis by students, guided by staff and in close collaboration with the sponsor.
 The sponsor should understand that our primary purpose is educational; as such, exploratory or proof-of-concept projects can be quite successful.
-Projects that are in the customer’s critical path cannot be accepted as senior design projects unless customer takes full responsibility for the outcome.
+Projects that are in the customer’s critical path cannot be accepted as capstone projects unless customer takes full responsibility for the outcome.
 “Good-to-have” results and “test-of-concept” studies are more likely to be suitable.
 Although the goal is to make every project a success, the University of Colorado cannot take any responsibility for results deemed by the customer as “insufficient.”

 Over the course of two semesters, a team of students is required to spend approximately ~1,500 hours working on their senior project.
 Teams are required to have a team organization chart, which details the responsibilities of individual students.
 Each student must assume at least one type of leadership position.
 Since the teams are small, individual students must assume multiple technical functions.